zuraff/live-draw/README.md

 # LiveDraw
-A tool allows you to draw on screen real-time.
+A tool allows you to draw on screen real-time and integrate it with your favourite graphical tab.

 ## Why?
 When you need to draw or mark something with presentation, you may use some tools like